lumynou5/github-release-action/README.md

 - `is-draft`
   If the GitHub release is a draft.
 Default: `false`.

-The following list shows the arguments can be used in the template.
+The following list shows the parameters that can be used in templates.
+To use parameters, add a parameter name wrapping with braces to your template, and it will be replaced with data from your changelog;
+i.e. `{parameter-name}` will be replaced with the corresponding value.
 - `version`
   The version.
 - `major`